 I’d only really use a money belt on public transport, but also use it to store my passport in the safe when at my destination.
 I even use the money belt to store my passport in back home – that way I know where it is and we never have the mad panic of “Oh No!
 Where’s my passport?” before going anywhere.

 Another easy way to lose friends and become ‘Russell’ or ‘The Rustler’ is to use plastic organisers to organise your backpack.
 Although ziplock plastic organisers may be convenient, being woken by the crunching of plastic in the night is not a good bonding activity between roommates.
 Compression sacks or packing cubes are what you want to organise your gear.

-Packing cubes are great, even on small weekend trips I take at least one for used underwear and socks.
+Packing cubes are great, even on small weekend trips I take this backpacking gear essential.
 On longer trips having everything organised makes finding what you’re looking for so much easier.
 They also help to fit more into your backpack.
 Packing cubes also mean you can easily separate clean clothes from dirty, which really useful on trips.
 You don’t want to mix these up so that everything you have smells.

 Hostels rarely supply towels in the dorm rooms, so you will need your own, meaning that a towel is one of the backpacking gear essentials that you should take on a trip.
-Obviously a normal towel would take up far too much room in your backpack, so a microfibre towel is essential.
-These are highly absorbent and dry really quick, just hang them over your bed after use and they’re generally dry within a few hours.
-I’ve used mine in the morning and been able to pack it for a early afternoon bus completely dry.
+Obviously a normal towel would take up far too much room in your backpack, so a microfibre towel makes my essential backpacking gear list.
+These are highly absorbent and dry really quickly, just hang them over your bed after use and they’re generally dry within a few hours.
+I’ve used mine in the morning and been able to pack it for an early afternoon bus completely dry.

-They also pack away very small, so don’t waste that all important backpack space.
-Just don’t use them as a ground sheet – they pick up every bit of dirt.
+These towels also pack away very small, so don’t waste that all-important backpack space.
+Just don’t use them as a groundsheet – they pick up every bit of dirt.